 Services not covered by Medicare Not covered under any condition Covered only under specific conditions Acupuncture Available for people with chronic low back pain under certain circumstances.
-Any type of diaper or incontinence undergarment, under pad, whether disposable or not See Over-the-Counter benefit for services and limitations.
-Assistive listening devices ✓ Batteries or battery chargers for patient-owned ventilators or power adapters, chargers, and batteries used as alternative power sources for any equipment capable of AC power operation ~
+Any type of diaper or incontinence undergarment, under pad, whether disposable or not ~ Assistive listening devices ✓ Batteries or battery chargers for patient-owned ventilators or power adapters, chargers, and batteries used as alternative power sources for any equipment capable of AC power operation

 Services not covered by Medicare Not covered under any condition Covered only under specific conditions Cosmetic surgery or procedures Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member.
 Covered for all stages of reconstruction for a breast after a mastectomy, as well as for the unaffected breast to produce a symmetrical appearance.
 Cost for services above and beyond the out of network rate √ Custodial care.
-Custodial care is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing. √ Erection or contraception devices or systems √ Experimental medical and surgical procedures, equipment and medications.
-Experimental procedures and May be covered by Original Medicare under a Medicareapproved clinical research study or by our plan. items are those items and procedures determined by Original Medicare to not be generally accepted by the medical community.
+Custodial care is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing. ✓ Erection or contraception devices or systems √ Experimental medical and surgical procedures, equipment and medications.
+Experimental procedures and items are those items and procedures determined by Original Medicare to not be generally accepted by the medical community.
+May be covered by Original Medicare under a Medicare- approved clinical research study or by our plan.
 (See Chapter 3, Section 5 for more information on clinical research studies.)
-Fees charged for care by your immediate relatives or members of your household. √ Full-time nursing care in your home. √
+Fees charged for care by your immediate relatives or members of your household. ~ Full-time nursing care in your home. ✓ Hearing services. √